-a. less than 5% of EU dominated by invasive species 300 200000000000000000000000000000000000000 South of the later of 000000 and the second s b.
-5% - 20% of EU dominated by invasive species c. more than 20% of EU dominated by invasive species
+a. less than 5% of EU dominated by invasive species 1.0 0.5

+- b.
+5% 20% of EU dominated by invasive species - c. more than 20% of EU dominated by invasive species

 Rationale - Invasive plant species may occur in the transition zone of a tidal marsh and not indicate disturbance.
 However, they can invade and eventually dominate disturbed tidal marshes, causing the loss of the natural diversity in the plant and animal communities.
 The disturbance can result from changes in drainage patterns caused by road construction, excessive development in the upland, fragmentation of the marsh system, or restriction of tidal flow.